t8rn8r/open-keyboard/README.md

 # extra info
 It looks like a similar project gained a little ground here, but has lost its steam: http://diykeyboard.wikidot.com/

+Here's a nice summary of some alternate layouts: https://www.jefftk.com/p/hexagonal-keyboard-layout-survey